spyder-ide/docrepr/Readme.md

 # About

-Oinspect is a library to render Python docstrings as html pages.
+Docrepr is a library to render Python docstrings as html pages.
 It is based on the `sphinxify` module developed by Tim Dumol for the Sage Notebook and the `utils.inspector` one developed for Spyder.